pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/environments.md

 Pulumi ESC (Environments, Secrets, and Configuration) enables teams to create collections of configuration and secrets called Environments.
 Teams can then access those environment collections using the `esc` CLI, `pulumi` CLI, Pulumi SDK, or Pulumi Cloud REST API for various application and infrastructure needs.
 These environments can be composed of other environments to allow teams increased flexibility and fine-grained access control.
 Teams can have as many environments as they need.

-Environments have built-in support for dynamic secret and config providers allowing for security and infrastructure best practices such as short-term credentials via OIDC and dynamically pulling secret values as need for all major cloud providers.
+Pulumi ESC environments have built-in support for dynamic secret and config providers allowing for security and infrastructure best practices such as short-term credentials via OIDC and dynamically pulling secret values as need for all major cloud providers.

 ## Static Configuration